justinjiajia/personalwiki/bigdata/hadoop_streaming.md

 > -reducer /usr/bin/wc
 ```

-- The TextInputFormat is used as the default input format class.
+- The [TextInputFormat](https://hadoop.apache.org/docs/current/api/org/apache/hadoop/mapreduce/lib/input/TextInputFormat.html) is used as the default input format class.
 Since the TextInputFormat returns keys of LongWritable class, which are actually not part of the input data, the keys will be discarded; only the values will be piped to the streaming mapper.

-- Mapper: takes input stream from [standard input](http://en.wikipedia.org/wiki/Standard_streams); emit key-value pairs to [standard output](http://en.wikipedia.org/wiki/Standard_streams).
-Each key/value pair takes one line and is formatted as `'%s\t%s' % (key, value)`.
+- The streaming mapper takes input stream from [stdin](http://en.wikipedia.org/wiki/Standard_streams) and emit key-value pairs to [stdout](http://en.wikipedia.org/wiki/Standard_streams).

-- By default, the prefix of a line up to the first tab character  (`'\t'`) is the key and the rest of the line (excluding the tab character) will be the value.
+- When the Map/Reduce framework reads a line from the stdout of the streaming mapper,  it splits the line into a key/value pair.
+By default, the prefix of a line up to the first tab character  (`'\t'`) is the key and the rest of the line (excluding the tab character) will be the value.
 If there is no tab character in the line, then entire line is considered as key and the value is null.

-- Reducer: takes input key-value pairs from STDIN; output key-value pairs to STDOUT.
+- The streaming reducer takes input key-value pairs from stdin; output key-value pairs to stdout.
--